fasiha/texshade-py/README.md

 `out` allows you to specify the output array to store the results in.
 This is useful when you have a memory-mapped array prepared to accept the output of the algorithm, which will be float64.
 If `out.dtype` is not `float64`, then Numpy will perform a conversion, which might be expensive.
 If provided, this is returned.
 If not specified, a new array is allocated, filled, and returned.

 ## The texture-shading algorithm

+> N.B.
+The following contains LaTeX-typeset mathematics.
+If you see gibberish instead of math, make sure you're reading this on [the repo website](https://fasiha.github.io/texshade-py), where KaTeX will format it (assuming you have JavaScript enabled).
+And in case you want it, here's the [GitHub repo](https://github.com/fasiha/texshade-py/) itself.

 The original texture shading algorithm takes a 2D array of elevations, call it \\(x\\), and computes the texture-shaded elevation map,